This article describes the function of LTE failover on the Datto Networking D200.

 Monitoring LTE bandwidth usage

-Beginning with the 2019-02-25 Datto Networking Portal release, you can now view bandwidth usage when the D200 router is operating in LTE Failover mode:
+You can view bandwidth usage when the D200 router is operating in LTE Failover mode.

 2. View LTE mode bandwidth usage in the Router Utilization graph.